Equinor sends two vessels to clean up Bahamas oil spill | Devdiscourse

+Equinor shut down operations at the oil storage and transshipment terminal on Grand Bahama on Aug.
+31 in preparation for the hurricane, and none of its staff were at the site during the storm.
+The company has not yet provided an official assessment of the oil spill, but a picture published on its website showed a damaged onshore tank, with oil on the ground.

-The company reiterated there were no indications of ongoing leaks form tanks, as well as no indications that the oil spill was reaching nearby beaches or the ocean.
+Equinor reiterated on Monday that there were no indications of ongoing leaks from tanks, or that the oil spill had reached nearby beaches or the ocean.
+The company said additional oil spill personnel and equipment were being mobilized in Florida and could arrive at the Bahamas within two days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)